About Us

 Vision

-To be recognized as a leader in the provision of inclusive, innovative and creative arts-based programming for enrichment and life-long learning, while contributing to economic and social vitality to enhance our communities.
+inclusive and innovative arts-based programming for enrichment and life-long learning, while contributing to the economic and social vitality and offering a place for

 Mission